Our Mission and Core Values

 Angie became vegan at age 30 after realizing that she was not living according to her own values of compassion for all animals; human and non-human alike.
 She is a licensed Attorney who fosters dogs through a local animal rescue and has experience working and volunteering in various non-profit organizations.
 Angie has a natural resources and environmental background and views veganism as a way to live compassionatly towards all animals and reduce negative impacts on the planet we all share.

 Charlotte is the ARC Executive Board President.
 Highlights of her time with ARC include working on the campaign that led to the abolition of the University of Minnesota’s live dog lab for first year medical students, ARC’s successful lawsuit against the University of Minnesota for previously denied access to research records, ARC’s successful campaign to persuade the Animal Humane Society to discontinue use of the gas chamber for euthanasia, and working on the campaign that led to a ban on mandatory pound seizure in Minnesota.
-Charlotte works in the computer field and is caregiver to several rescued cats.
+Charlotte is also a member of the Chicken Run Rescue Advisory Board.

 Justin started volunteering with ARC by securing donations from companies, writing speeches and publications, and engaging in vegan outreach.
 He has been an animal advocate since becoming vegan as a teenager and was drawn to ARC by our abolitionist vegan philosophy.
 He has a degree in Chemical Engineering and has worked in the natural resources, aerospace, and electronics industries.
 He has fostered many rescued animals and brings his adopted rescued dog to as many events as possible.